4-field symmetry breakings in twin-resonator photonic isomers: Model

 For modeling the resonator systems we start with base equations from Ref.~\cite{Tikan2021, PhysRevA.95.053822} and add additional terms that describe the Kerr nonlinearity.
-A detailed derivation can be found in the supplementary material.
-We consider
+A detailed derivation can be found in Appendix A. We consider

 where $\Delta = \omega_0 - \omega_l$ is the cavity detuning (the difference between the input frequency and the closest cavity resonance frequency), $\kappa = \kappa_l + \kappa_e$ is the total loss, with internal losses $\kappa_l$ and external losses $\kappa_e$.
 The term $\zeta$ describes the coupling mechanism between the two resonators and is given by